 Earth materials are in high demand even as green industries and environmental consulting expand, so there are many jobs available to our graduates.
 More than one-half of Department of Geological and Environmental Sciences graduates since 1998 are working in the environmental industry, mostly with environmental consultants but also with federal, state and local governments.
 The balance of our graduates are spread equally in education, both secondary and college, oil and mineral resources, and in graduate school.

 Employment: Graduates of this degree have gone on to work for URS, Golder Associates, N.C.
 State Government, Active Minerals, CH2M Hill, Exxon-Mobil, Chevron, Halliburton and other companies.

-Graduate School: Few students from this track go to graduate school.
-However, geology majors who do have attended University of Chicago, University of Kansas, Texas A&M, University of Oregon, University of Utah, University of Alaska at Fairbanks and Virginia Tech, among others.
+Graduate School: Approximately 30% of geology graduates attend graduate school.
+Graduates from this concentration have attended University of Chicago, University of Kansas, Texas A&M, University of Oregon, University of Utah, University of Alaska at Fairbanks and Virginia Tech, among others.

 This is a program that can lead to licensure or certification.
 Appalachian State University cannot confirm whether this program will meet the requirements for professional licensure in other states or territories.

 If this applies to you, check the U.S. Department of Education for information on licensure requirements and licensing agencies in other states.
 Or, you may address questions to State Authorization at Appalachian at firstname.lastname@example.org or 828-262-7559.

 None required.
 Most students choose to pursue a GIS certificate.

 - Appalachian Geological Society – a student group devoted to appreciating and preserving earth’s environment, history and natural wonders; is actively involved in community service, university events, and geological excursions.

 - A seminar series every Friday, which attracts an average of 80 students

 Appalachian is committed to introducing students to different cultures and teaching them how to live and interact in a global society.